Search

 Gen Z is the contactless generation

-Key finding: Gen Z consumers are more likely than any other generation to consider contactless experiences important and are also more likely to switch businesses to those with better contactless experiences.
+Key finding: Gen Z consumers are more likely than any other generation to consider contactless experiences important and to switch businesses for better contactless experiences.

-Key finding: Consumers say most industries aren’t able to deliver consistently positive contactless experiences.
-They add that larger chains are doing a better job than small businesses.
+Key finding: Most industries struggle to deliver consistently positive contactless experiences, with larger chains outperforming small businesses.